jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Sheafification.md

 ### Constructing the sheafification

-The sections of the sheafification just comprise the [[Algebraic geometry --- rising-sea/notes/Stalk-locality and compatible germs#_definition _ compatible germs|tuples of compatible germs]].
+The sections of the sheafification just comprise the [[Algebraic geometry --- rising-sea/notes/Stalk-local properties and compatible germs#_definition _ compatible germs|tuples of compatible germs]].

 ##### _proposition:_ constructing the sheafification